AFRICA

 It is not possible to appeal phase 1 clearances.

-The merging parties, and in case of an acquisition of assets (Section 37(1) no 1 ARC or shares (Section 37(1) no 2 ARC) also the seller, can generally appeal any phase 2 decisions by the FCO including conditions contained in an approval decision – even if they are based on commitments suggested by the parties themselves.
-Third-parties can only appeal phase 2 decisions if they have been admitted by the FCO as third-party interveners in the proceedings.
+The merging parties, and in case of an acquisition of assets (Section 37(1) no 1 ARC or shares (Section 37(1) no 3 ARC) also the seller, can generally appeal any phase 2 decisions by the FCO, including conditional clearances and prohibitions.
+Conditions contained in a clearance decision can be appealed even if they are based on commitments suggested by the parties themselves.

 modify selections